alpyen/fpga-mediaplayer/README.md

 - Codec development
   - Add documentation on how to set up codec env with libraries and how to encode files
   - Wrap around 4 bit during encoding to save even more space

-  - Add python player to playback file with builtin gui framework
+- Add output file display in summary of codec
 - Add ffmpeg parameter to enforce grayscale to save space or force specific format?

+## Compatibility
+- Check repo for Ubuntu Linux

 # How to open with Vivado